Faculty & Staff

 Is it possible to have the students write an exam that is in multiple formats?

 Yes - if by written you mean typed on the computer.
-We offer exams through eClass powered by Moodle as well as TAO.
-We will help you put your exam in digital format.
-Features of these testing systems allow for a variety of question format types - short answer, m/c, fill-in-the blank, essay, etc.
+We offer exams through eClass powered by Moodle., and we will help you put your exam in digital format.
+Features of eClass' quizzing function allows for a variety of question format types - short answer, m/c, fill-in-the blank, essay, etc.

 If the exam is open book is this allowed in the centre?